gala377/zig_ecs_test/notes.md

 Commands struct would need to maybe even allocate components and entity.
 It can even reserve id for it.
 It just needs to defer inserting it into archetypes so it is not immediately accessible to other systems.

+### Better components storage

+Because we hold entities as archetypes we can hold components inline as archetypes meaning as slice of slices for example.
+This would speed up iterating over them as it mean that getting next component is just incrementing an index instead of doing a hashmap lookup.

+It would help with cache locality.
+Pointer stability would be a problem when moving entity do different archetype but as we hold components in the archetype we don't need to hold pointers within entity anymore.

+When we move entity we can just mark the index as empty and reuse it later when new entity of this archetype gets created.

 ### Reallocating archetypes